markjnkim/es_mod/01-html/content/step-3-hero.md

 > **Pro Tip**: To further develop skills with these types of tools, it is important to use them as much as possible.
 Try to use new tools as much as possible in the beginning since it easy to forget they are there.
 It is a good habit keeping this window open so it stays top of mind.
 Remember it can be shrunk, stretched or docked on any side by selecting the hamburger button in the top-right corner.

-The CSS style sheet appears to be the same one we have been working on, however there are actually
+Let's head back to the browser tab with our landing page and examine our code in the Dev Tool Window.
+The CSS style sheet appears to be the same one we have been working on, however there are actually quite a lot more properties for each selector than we have written.
+These are the default CSS property settings that are

 > **Pause**: Do you notice how some of the style properties in the `Styles` window have a line through them?
 What do you think this means and why?
 > **Answer**: These styles have been overridden by another property due to the cascading hierarchy of CSS style sheets.
 Notice how the checkbox can toggle the style property.

-Scrolling down to the bottom of the `Styles` window offers an interactive CSS box model that allows the different layers of the CSS box to be manipulated.
-A very useful tool that can safe a lot of time and energy when doing page layout design.
+Scrolling down to the bottom of the `Styles` window offers an interactive CSS box model that allows the different layers of the CSS box to be manipulated by value.
+A very useful tool that can save a lot of time and energy when designing a page layout.
 <!-- <a href="http://www.youtube.com/watch?feature=player_embedded&v=YOUTUBE_VIDEO_ID_HERE
 " target="_blank"><img src="http://img.youtube.com/vi/YOUTUBE_VIDEO_ID_HERE/0.jpg"
 alt="IMAGE ALT TEXT HERE" width="240" height="180" border="10" /></a> -->

 ## Styling Form
-We have reached that last portion of this module so let's dive right in and finish up the call to action part of our hero section.
+We have reached that last portion of this module so let's dive right in and finish up our sign-up form.

+> **Linear Steps**:
-To start let's snazz up our heading with bold intent!
-We need to bring some excitement and enthusiasm so
+1) Heading: let's snazz up our heading with bold intent!
+We need to bring some excitement and enthusiasm and the current `h3` element leaves a bit to be desired.
+There are several ways that we can select this element by CSS.
-1
+* Give this `h3` element a class and select it as we did for the form container and the `section`.
+* Select the parent element, then the child element that is contained within the parent, as we did in the previous module in the `header` and `footer`.

+We will chose the second option because there is only a single `h3` inside the form container and so wouldn't be able to accidently duplicate a class name that someone else also decided to use elsewhere in the code.
+The direct child selector also helps developers pinpoint which element will be styled.

+> **Pause**: Let's go to your `style.css` file to address the `h3` to make it a bit larger as well as reduce the `margin` to zero to reduce any possible word wrapping.

+2) Text Spacing: Next will be adding some space to the `p` for legibility and spacing, specifically to the top and bottom margins.
+3) Input Fields: It's time to give our input fields some style and panache.
+First let's get each one to exist on its own line while making it bigger and more noticeable.
+Part of having a good website is giving the visitor an easy time navigating and using our page.
+Especially when it comes to user interaction, it's really important to make it as simple and straighforward as humanly possible.
+This means having clear demarcations on each line as to address what each input is for.

+We will use the CSS selector for the `form-input` class since we wish to only target the input field text boxes and not the checkbox or radion buttons.